basicReed/Flash-Feed/README.md

 ## Looking Forward

+Editable profile and post will be in the next update.

 This app is currently being built.
-Looking forward there are plans to have editable content, nested comments, abilitiy to post picture, emojis, etc, and view counts.
+Looking forward there are plans to have editable content, nested comments, abilitiy to post picture and view counts.